 First lets see what is all this buzz about Ghee.
 Ghee is full of fat-soluble vitamins and healthy fatty acids, and ghee benefits can range from building stronger bones to enhancing weight loss.
 Ghee has been used for thousands of years in India for cooking, Vedic religious ceremonies and healing.
 In fact, ghee mixed with honey and energized with mantras is the first food we give to newborns even before mother’s milk.

 In Ayurveda, Ghee is called liquid gold because of its healing potency.
-I am not a health practitioner, but can say from my own life experience, that I take ghee to cleanse my body, improve digestion.
+I am not a health practitioner, but can say from my own life experience, that I take ghee to cleanse my body and improve digestion.
 Many years back I took medicated ghee to fall pregnant under an Ayurvedic doctor’s supervision.
 There are many benefits to adding ghee to your diet.
 Before we learn how to make ghee from raw milk, I will touch on the most important points.

 Health Benefits of Ghee